google-research/causallm_icl/README.md

 ## How to use

-This repository currently contain the code for Sec 5.1 the LSA-transformers on linear regression problems, and Sec 5.2 ordinary softmax transformers on synthetic problems.
+This repository contains the code for Sec 5.1 the LSA-transformers on linear regression problems, and Sec 5.2 ordinary softmax transformers on synthetic problems.
+It also contains the model gin files and finetuned-checkpoint locations of the t5x decoder_only models for Sec 5.3.

 - Prerequisites:
   - Tensorflow